Skip to Content

 on Car Accidents

-Sustaining an injury in a car accident is never a welcome incident for any person.
-This experience can become even more frustrating if the negligent driver that caused the accident refuses to provide you with their insurance information in an attempt to avoid liability.
-If you or a family member was in a car accident in Florida, do not hesitate to contact an experienced personal injury attorney as soon as possible.
-Injury attorney Prosper Shaked recognizes the dilemma of confronting a driver that refuses to hand over their insurance information, and we are to help you manage your injury claim.
-Prosper Shaked Accident Injury Attorneys PA explains what to do if a negligent driver does not want to share their insurance information.
+If you or a family member were involved in a car accident in Florida, do not hesitate to contact an experienced personal injury attorney as soon as possible.
+Florida car accident attorney Prosper Shaked recognizes the dilemma of confronting a driver that refuses to hand over their insurance information, and we are to help you manage your injury claim.

 What to Do if a Driver Refuses to Share Insurance Information in Florida